Controversial Police Encounters Fast Facts

 December 16, 2015 - The judge declares a mistrial in Porter's case after jurors say they are deadlocked.

-May 12, 2016 - The bench trial of Edward Nero, one of the six officers charged in the case of Freddie Gray, begins in Baltimore.
-Nero faces charges of second-degree intentional assault, reckless endangerment and two counts of misconduct in office.
+May 12, 2016 - Nero's bench trial begins in Baltimore.
+He faces charges of second-degree intentional assault, reckless endangerment and two counts of misconduct in office.

-June 9, 2016 - The bench trial of Caesar Goodson, Jr. begins in Baltimore.
-As the driver of the van that transported Gray, Goodson faces the most severe charges alleging second-degree depraved heart murder, involuntary manslaughter, second-degree assault, reckless endangerment and other lesser charges.
+June 9, 2016 - The bench trial of Goodson begins in Baltimore.
+Goodson faces charges that include second-degree depraved-heart murder, involuntary manslaughter, second-degree assault and reckless endangerment.

 June 23, 2016 - Goodson is acquitted of all charges.